David Briggs (music producer): Death and posthumous projects

-Briggs died on November 26, 1995 after a battle with lung cancer.
+Briggs died of lung cancer on November 26, 1995.
 He was 51 years old.
 Before his death, he was still working with Joel Bernstein on the Neil Young Archives project.
 This project had been underway for five years before his death and it was estimated at that time there could be anywhere from three to 20 albums worth of unreleased material.
 (Neil Young Archives Volumes 1 and 2 were released in 2009 and 2020 respectively.)

 After Briggs's death, Neil Young and Crazy Horse went on to record material such as Broken Arrow, released in 1996 and Year of the Horse, released in 1997.
 They have recorded sporadically in the new millennium, releasing the studio albums Greendale (2003), Americana, Psychedelic Pill (both 2012), Barn (2021) and World Record (2022).

 The band The Low & Sweet Orchestra was working with Briggs at the time of his death.
 Their album Goodbye To All That was released in 1996 and featured 9 out of 12 tracks produced by Briggs.